All Episodes

 Yes, if I understand the question, here's what I would say to it.

-Charles, is that the name?
+Charles, that's the name?

 Yes.